Lewis-Cyber-Defense/pilots-handbook/defensive-security/linux-system-administration/services.md

 To quickly restart a service, run `sudo systemctl restart <service>`

 Also note that many service names end with `d`, e.g. `sshd`, `auditd`, `splunkd`, `httpd`, etc.

+> Tip: Some planted vulns may be running as services.
+Check for recently modified systemd unit files with: `ls -lAhtr /etc/systemd/system/`
+{.is-info}

 # Common Services
 The following is a list of some common services you'll encounter (note that more in-depth instruction for hardening will be given in the [hardening guide](hardening.md)):
 ## Web/HTTP(S)